ddasgrid/Projects_GridDynamics2/README.md

 #  Visual Entailment Analyzer (SNLI-VE)

-> A multimodal Two-Tower deep learning system that predicts the logical relationship — **Entailment**, **Neutral**, or **Contradiction** — between an image and a natural language hypothesis.
-Built and fine-tuned locally on Apple Silicon using ViT + BERT, achieving a peak validation accuracy of **73.73%**, surpassing the 70% target.
+> A multimodal Two-Tower deep learning system that predicts the logical relationship - **Entailment**, **Neutral**, or **Contradiction** - between an image and a natural language hypothesis.
+Built and fine-tuned locally on Apple Silicon using ViT + BERT, with a historical peak validation accuracy of **73.73%** and a deployment baseline chosen for stronger custom-data behavior.

 ---